Blogging has helped me grow not just as a blogger, but also as a person. Here are my top 3 growth points that I’d like to share as a blogger.

 I used to feel a bit sad and jealous when I come across their stories, but I have stopped comparing myself to others.
 Everybody has his/her own story to write.
 Wasting time comparing myself to others does NOTHING to help me grow my blog.

 I have also changed my perspectives.
 Nowadays, when I find a successful blogger, instead of consuming myself in envy, I try to learn as much as I can from him/her.
 Does they use a theme that looks cleaner?
 Do they have a page on their blog that I think may be good to have on my own?
 How do they write their tweets?
 The more I learn, the more I grow as a blogger.

 This habit of no longer comparing myself to other bloggers has also spilled over to my life as an individual.
 I find myself much happier, and have much more appreciation for the things I do have.

 I am motivated to develop and maintain good habits

 Because my blog is mostly about sharing money habits and self-improvement tips, I find myself become more motivated in developing and maintaining good habits in everyday life.
 After all, as I said in my “About Me” page, I want to be authentic and genuine.
 I practice what I preach.
 These good habits, whether they are related to time management or things I no longer waste money on, have made me not just a better blogger, but also a more financial-savvy and disciplined individual.

 As a passionate personal finance and self-improvement blogger, I cannot recommend blogging enough to those of us who enjoy writing and sharing their own perspectives with the rest of the world.
-Blogging is quite a bit of work, but I have been surprised to see the positive impacts it has on my life.
+Blogging is quite a bit of work, and you may even lose motivation, but I have been surprised to see the positive impacts it has on my life (check out my blog anniversary post to learn more!).
 If you want to join in, feel free to check out my top blogging tips here, or read this article to find out what 20 financial bloggers have to share!